Symplectic billiards for pairs of polygons: The symplectic billiard map on pairs of polygons

-Indeed, $S(x,\tilde y) + S(\tilde y,z)$ equals twice the area of the triangle $x\tilde yz$, see Figure \ref{fig:variational_principle}.
-I.e.~the gradient with respect to $\tilde y$ of this area is perpendicular to $z-x$.
-By the principle of Lagrange multipliers we conclude that $\frac{d}{dy}\Big|_{y\in P_\mp}\Big(S(x,y) + S(y,z)\Big) = 0$ if and only if $z-x$ is parallel to the edge of $P_\mp$ containing $y$.
-Hence, we may call $S$ a generating function for the symplectic billiard map $\phi$.
-Moreover, the symplectic billiard map commutes with affine transformations of the plane, as in \cite{Albers_Tabachnikov_Introducing_symplectic_billiards}.
+\begin{remark} We point out that the symplectic billiard map commutes with affine transformations of the plane, as in \cite{Albers_Tabachnikov_Introducing_symplectic_billiards}.
 Of course, the same affine transformation has to be applied to both polygons $P_\pm$ at the same time in the two table setting.

-We point out that individually translating / scaling one polygon does not change the symplectic billiard rule.
-This is also clear from the variational formulation. \end{remark}
+Moreover, individually translating / scaling one polygon does not change the symplectic billiard rule. \end{remark}